marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 @pytest.mark.parametrize("pattern, match, engine", generate_matches(10))
 def test_generated_matches(pattern: str, match: str, engine: type[Automata]):
-    # Always check conformance to Python's stdlib regex matching
     assert re.match(pattern, match) is not None
     assert automata_match(pattern, match, engine=engine)
 ```

-The idea is that we take a regex pattern, parse it into our AST and then randomly generate as many matching strings as we want for this regex.
-Then we just list all the patterns we want to test and finally run against the automata and the re.match simultaneously.
+We list all the patterns we want to check.
+Each pattern is parsed into the AST, and we randomly generate matching strings for the pattern using `make_match`.
+Finally, all the patterns and matching strings are checked against each automata and re.match simultaneously.

 ## Done